davygoat/simh-os32/README.md

 - Log off all your MTM sessions.
 - At the OS/32 console (i.e. the SimH session), type `shutdown`.
 - If you are using SimH "Classic" *and* you are not using the OS32-FTPd script, then don't forget to type `mark dsc4:,off` before you hit Ctrl/E to exit the simulator.
+- If you forget to mark a disk off, check fixdisk.sim for details of how to recover.

 #